 Suppose you're steering through a sharp curve.
 Then you suddenly accelerate.
-Both control systems -- steering and acceleration -- have to do their work where the tires meet the road.
+Both control systems - steering and acceleration - have to do their work where the tires meet the road.
 Adding the sudden acceleration can demand too much of those places.
 You can lose control.
-Refer to "Traction Control System" in the Index.
+See Traction Control System (TCS) on page 4-9.